-- Distinguished Teaching Award – One senior awardee from amongst the pool of Professors, Associate Professors and Senior Lecturers
+- Distinguished Teaching Award – Goes to senior awardee from amongst the pool of Professors, Associate Professors and Senior Lecturers

-- Early Career Teaching Award – One junior awardee from amongst the pool of Assistant Professors, Lecturers and Postdoctoral Fellows.
+- Early Career Teaching Award – Goes to junior awardee from amongst the pool of Assistant Professors, Lecturers and Postdoctoral Fellows.

 Teaching Award Committee (TAC)

 The Teaching Award Committee will be composed of the previous year’s awardees, one student (chosen by Student Government and/or the Dean of Faculty), one representative from the Teaching Learning and Advising (TLA) Committee, one representative from the Centre for Teaching and Learning (CTL), and the Dean of Faculty who will chair the committee.
 For continuity, the TLA and CTL representatives will be appointed for two overlapping years.

 The Teaching Award will be given to faculty members who demonstrate excellence in one or more of the following areas:

 - Outstanding teaching within and beyond the classroom